scarletti-ben/template-codespaces-html/README.md

 ## Issues

 > [!WARNING]
-> There is an issue with the current implementation of the `postCreateCommand` and `postStartCommand`
+> There is an issue with the current implementation of the `postCreateCommand` and `postStartCommand`.
+It was intended to install `http-server`, as an alternative to `LiveServer`.
+But this is now best done via `npm install http-server` or simply `npm install` which will use `package.json` for install information

 # Repository Metadata